 At its core a PWA is a website that can be installed on your device (phone, tablet, PC or Mac), app icon/shortcut and all.
 A PWA will pull updates in the background each time a user runs it.
 As you update your web application, not only will visitors to the app site gain access to new features, but so will PWA usersâ€”all without explicitly performing any kind of update.

 When a user interacts with the PWA, the PWA can check the capabilities of their device and load more data in the background.
 This opens up scenarios of preparation for coming interactions, resulting in the appearance of a more capable application.
-PWAs can also offer app-like increased functionality traditionally unavailable to websites – offline usage, notifications when new data is available and various other conveniences.
+PWAs can also offer app-like increased functionality traditionally unavailable to websites, such as offline usage, notifications when new data is available, and various other conveniences.
 This progressive unfurling of functionality based on the user’s device works on the same code base and in parallel with users of your website in a browser.

 Why a Progressive Web Application?

 User experience research shows that while users turn to native apps because they provide a cleaner and smoother experience (as compared to websites), mobile websites are their first port of call for exploring a topic and for seeking specific information when on the go.
 While certain modern app features like ability to work offline and subscribe to notifications have not traditionally been present for websites, their findability via search engines contributes to their preferences for information retrieval.

 One factor driving the affinity for native apps by mobile users is that native apps are de facto created mobile-first from the start.
 While “mobile-first” has been a design mentality for websites in many circles for a few years, it is not universally practiced.
 Thus we arrived at the “there’s an app for that” reality: native apps delivered what mobile websites couldn’t – the ability to work offline and an experience optimized to the mobile form factor.